Public Records Requests

 - A tentative schedule for producing the records for you.

-- The estimated cost, if any, to you to comply with your request.
+- The estimated fee, if any, to be charged to you for fulfilling the request.

 - If you agree to pay PDC for the cost to produce and/or copy records, Legal staff will make arrangements with you to inspect the records or to prepare and release to you copies of the records.
 NOTE: Original PDC records will not be physically released to any other party.